subscription-manager - Man Page

 --activationkey=KEYS

-Gives a comma-separated list of product keys to use to redeem or apply specific subscriptions to the system.
+Gives a comma-separated list of product keys to apply specific subscriptions to the system.
 This is used for preconfigured systems which may already have products installed.
 Activation keys are issued by an on-premise subscription management service, such as Subscription Asset Manager.

-When the --activationkey option is used, it is not necessary to use the --username and --password options, because the authentication information is implicit in the activation key.
+When the --activationkey option is used, it is not possible to use the --username and --password options, because the authentication information is implicit in the activation key.

 For example: